lagoproject/DMP/DMP.md

 ● **Specify the types and formats of data generated/collected**.

+Every file is considered the minimum data-set to be referenced and processed, while a collection of related files is grouped in a catalog.
+As the different LAGO activities generate only one data sub-type, catalogs will only contain files belonging to one sub-type an activity, with exception of checking or correction procedures.

 There are two main kinds of data managed by LAGO Collaboration.
 The first is the data measured (L) by water-Cherenkov detectors (WCD), and the second is the simulations (S).

-Thus, the measured data (raw) is pipelined for correction, obtainig these data subtypes that corresponds with their quality level:
+The measured data (raw) is pipelined for correction, obtainig these data sub-types that corresponds with their quality level:
   - L0.
 Raw data.
   - L1.
 Preliminary data: low resolution but the atmospheric pressure is corrected.